pierluigiferrari/ssd_keras/README.md

 ### Examples

 Below are some prediction examples of the fully trained original SSD300 "07+12" model (i.e. trained on Pascal VOC2007 `trainval` and VOC2012 `trainval`).
-The predictions were made on Pascal VOC 2007 `test`.
+The predictions were made on Pascal VOC2007 `test`.

 | | |
 |---|---|
 | ![img01](./examples/trained_ssd300_pascalVOC2007_test_pred_05_no_gt.png) | ![img01](./examples/trained_ssd300_pascalVOC2007_test_pred_04_no_gt.png) |
 | ![img01](./examples/trained_ssd300_pascalVOC2007_test_pred_01_no_gt.png) | ![img01](./examples/trained_ssd300_pascalVOC2007_test_pred_02_no_gt.png) |

 Next, some prediction examples of an SSD300 partially trained (20,000 steps at batch size 32) on Pascal VOC2007 `trainval`, VOC2007 `test`, and VOC2012 `train`.
 The predictions were made on VOC2012 `val`.
 The box coordinates are still a bit off, but you can see that the model has already learned quite a bit.
+Predictions are in blue, ground truth in green.

 | | |
 |---|---|